carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-string-constructor.rst

 .. option::  WarnOnLargeLength

-   When non-zero, the check will warn on a string with a length greater than `LargeLengthThreshold`.
-Default is `1`.
+   When `true`, the check will warn on a string with a length greater than :option:`LargeLengthThreshold`.
+Default is `true`.

 .. option::  LargeLengthThreshold